That's a' the learning I desire;

 By the time he was 16, Burns was increasingly becoming the principal labourer on the farm; deteriorating from intense labour and bad food did not deter his love of learning, above all the poems of fellow Scotsmen Allan Ramsay and Robert Fergusson.
 Unfortunately, Mount Oliphant failed, and the family moved to Lochlea, a large farm near Tarbolton, in 1777.

 He even attended Hugh Roger's school at Kirksowald for the summer to learn mensuration (measuring lengths, areas, and volumes) and surveying in 1778.
 Burns and his brothers worked on the farm, growing flax in the district, and won a prize in 1783 for the best flax.

 Celebrated by fans annually on the 25th of January at Burns Suppers.
 The celebrations involve piping in the haggis in and reciting the "Address to the Haggis".
 Followed by eating, toasts, more addresses, more toasts, more addresses, readings of Burns, more toasts, and occasionally dancing.

 - Badass Boast: "Scots Wha Hae" is one.

-- Dead Poets Are Better: popular in Scotland in his own lifetime, his death led to a massive reappraisal of his work further afield.
+- Dead Artists Are Better: Popular in Scotland in his own lifetime, his death led to a massive reappraisal of his work further afield.
 Within a decade, there was a massive tourist industry devoted to the Burns legacy, and it hasn't let up since.